-So, with that in mind, let me offer my favorite chicken chili recipe, ready in about an hour, full of flavor and perfect for a crowd.
+Some nights I just crave spicy, southwestern flavors like warm chili and hot jalapenos, cool avocados and smooth sour cream.
+And when I have a craving, I want to satisfy it fast-in an hour or less.
+So, with that in mind, let me offer my favorite chicken White Chicken Chili recipe, ready in about an hour, full of flavor and perfect for a crowd.

 Perfect roast chicken breasts.